brandur/org/fragments/insecurity-by-instinct.md

 course).

-_(To their credit, they still fixed the phone, and did a reasonable job of accommodating a paranoid nutcase like myself who'd obviously just taken off their tinfoil because it wouldn't fit through the door of the building.)_
+_(To their credit, they still fixed the phone, and did a reasonable job of accommodating a paranoid nutcase like myself who'd obviously just removed their tinfoil because it wouldn't fit through the door of the building.)_

 [1] Note even to mention access to the SIM card that they probably left in their phone and which may be set as a recovery number on a number of their